andrewlwn77/mcp-headless-youtube-transcript/README.md

 ## Caching

-The server includes built-in caching to improve performance for paginated requests.
-The cache behavior can be configured with an environment variable:
+The server includes built-in caching to improve performance for repeated requests.
+The cache behavior can be configured with environment variables:

-- `TRANSCRIPT_CACHE_TTL`: Cache duration in seconds (default: 300 = 5 minutes)
+- `TRANSCRIPT_CACHE_TTL`: Cache duration for transcripts in seconds (default: 300 = 5 minutes)
+- Search results are cached separately with a 1-hour TTL for optimal performance

 ### Cache Features:
 - Full transcripts are cached on first fetch
+- Search results are cached with longer TTL (1 hour) due to their general nature
 - Cache expiration time is updated on each read or write
 - Expired entries are automatically cleaned up after each request
 - Each video+language combination is cached separately
+- Search queries are cached by query string and result type

 ### Setting Cache Duration: